scipp/ess/packages/essreduce/docs/user-guide/reduction-workflow-guidelines.md

 ### S.6: Propagation of uncertainties in broadcast operations should support "drop" and "upper-bound" strategies, "upper-bound" shall be the default

 **Reason**
-Unless explicitly computed, the exact propagation of uncertainties in broadcast operations is not well-defined.
+Unless explicitly computed, the exact propagation of uncertainties in broadcast operations is not tractable.
 Dropping uncertainties is not desireable in general, as it may lead to underestimation of the uncertainties, but we realize that the upper-bound approach may not be suitable in all cases.
 We should therefore support two strategies, "drop" and "upper-bound", and "upper-bound" should be the default.